gygelly/Candid/README.md

 ### Routing in more detail
 For configuration see [#routes](#routes)

 ###### NOTE: This depends on iron:router.
-HTTP currently only refers to ones defined via iron:router.
+Server routes currently only refers to ones defined via iron:router.

 The subject must be a string representing the route name (`url =/foo/bar` -> `name = foo.bar`).